averude/Scheduler/README.md

     FRONTEND_VOLUME_PATH=/app/scheduler/frontend-server/dist

 ####Start
-`docker-compose up --build -d`
+Up containers via `docker-compose up -d` and then in browser open link according to the way you deployed blah blah blah

     login: global-admin
-    pass:  admin
+    pass:  according_to_your_hash

-For prod password should be changed

 ## UI example
 ![Picture one](../media/images/1.png?raw=true)